iotaledger/iota-sdk/README.md

 #### Rust

-The iota-sdk Rust API Reference is in the [crate documentation](https://docs.rs/iota-sdk/latest/iota_sdk/).
+The IOTA SDK Rust API Reference is in the [crate documentation](https://docs.rs/iota-sdk/latest/iota_sdk/).

 ## Contribute